Bandon, Oregon

 One of my favorite locations, and usually on my route to Santa Fe, is the San Luis Valley.
 There is something magical about the landscape there at over 8000 feet.
 While there we’d visit the Great Sand Dunes, hike a few locations, probably Zapata Falls, photograph Mount Blanca, explore the Valley and have a green chili dinner at the Calvillo’s Mexican Restaurant in Alamosa.

 After a several days would drive west through the Valley to Creede, on to Lake City and on to the Black Canyon for more hiking and photography.
 We most certainly would visit Crested Butte, and drive down to Buena Vista via the scenic Cottonwood Pass.
-We would have light dinner at the Wesley & Rose Lobby Bar, sitting outside sipping a a glass of Routestock Cabernet next to the Arkansas River, at the the Surf Hotel.
+We would have light dinner at the Wesley & Rose Lobby Bar, sitting outside sipping a glass of Routestock Cabernet next to the Arkansas River, at the the Surf Hotel.

 The next day, we would drive down to Salida for lunch at Amicas, a fantastic pizza/salad restaurant, and do a little shopping at YOLO’s, a favorite store for years.
 Afterwards we would head back to Colorado Springs to visit Garden of the Gods, and drive down to Roxborough State Park for more ancient rock formations.
 Then, we’d have a green chili dinner at my favorite Mexican restaurant, Los Dos Potrillos in Littleton.